sphinx-contrib/restbuilder/README.rst

 ============

 * Sphinx_ 1.0 or later
-* Python 2.6 or later
+* Python 3.4 or later

+Python 2.7 still works fine too, but is no longer supported.

 Installing
 ==========